Struggle with getting dinner on the table? Grab our 5 easy family meal recipes!

 Whether you want store-bought or homemade hiking snacks for kids, we’ve got ideas for both.

-Your choices of snacks may also vary depending on the age of your kids.
 For toddlers and older kids, we do want snacks for lasting energy (usually a protein-carbohydrate combo).

 hiking in deep creek, MD

-If you have a heavy sweating child, you may want to consider additional liquids, liquid options (like smoothies, chocolate milk, etc.) and electrolytes.
+If you have a heavy-sweating child, you may want to consider additional liquids, liquid options (like smoothies, chocolate milk, etc.) and electrolytes.

 Here are some great snack ideas to bring hiking.